 ⇢ You can find the full ingredient list + measurements in the recipe card directly below.

-How to make sausage pasta in one pan
+How to make one pan sausage pasta

 - Cook up the Italian sausage in a large, deep skillet until browned and remove to a paper-towel lined plate to drain.
 NOTE: If you’re using link sausage, remove the casing first by using the tip of a sharp knife or scissors to remove the sausage casing.